sfines/menagerie/README.md

 News:
 ----------
+April 26, 2011: We're moving to maven.
+It's usually a lot easier to use for these kinds of projects, and it's going to be helpful since our other big task right now is to begin a full ordeal to heavily test the functionality of everything, and (hopefully) improve the general performance.
+More information to follow!

 April 22, 2011: We've branch 1.0! the 1.0 code has been in production at NISC for about 6 months now, and has been working great.
 However, we've recently started taking a look at some improvements that can be made, so we're going to take menagerie forward.
 To maintain compatibility we've done a branch so that you don't have to worry about backwards compatibility issues if you already have it in place!
 Jan 29, 2011: ZkHashMap is ready to be tried out!
 More testing is probably in order before the @Beta annotation is pulled off for good, but it is close to completion.